strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 ## Are there any real advantages?

-When it comes to Strimzi and Kafka, the main advantages of the Network load balancers over the Classic LBs would be probably the price and the possibility to use a single load balancer instance for many listeners.
+When it comes to Strimzi and Kafka, the main advantages of the Network load balancers over the Classic LBs would  probably be the price and the possibility of using a single load balancer instance for many listeners.

 However, there are also some disadvantages:

 * Getting Kubernetes to create NLB load balancers for you using the annotation is easy.
-But it will create dedicated instance for each service.
+But it will create a dedicated instance for each service.
 While that works well, the cost savings might not be as big as with one shared load balancer instance.

-* If you decide to use single NLB instance for multiple Kubernetes services, you need to configure it your self.
+* If you decide to use a single NLB instance for multiple Kubernetes services, you need to configure it yourself.
 And it is not just the initial configuration described in this blog post.
-If you decide to use this in your production environment, you will need to make sure that the configuration is updated when your cluster changes.
+If you decided to use this in your production environment, you would need to make sure that the configuration is updated when your cluster changes.
-New Kubernetes worker nodes will need to be registered with the load balancer target groups.
+New Kubernetes worker nodes would need to be registered with the load balancer target groups.
 New listeners and target groups would need to be added when you add brokers to your Kafka cluster.
-So you will probably need to develop some additional tooling to make sure these changes are done automatically.
+So you would probably need to develop some additional tooling to make sure these changes are done automatically.

-* With Kafka, the only service which is actually using some load balancing is the bootstrap service which round-robins around all the brokers which are part of the cluster.
+* With Kafka, the only service which is actually benefiting from load balancing is the bootstrap service which round-robins around all the brokers in the cluster.
 The other services which are used to connect the clients directly to a specific Kafka broker do not need any load balancer.
-From my experience, lot of users used the Classic load balancers as an additional layer of isolation between their clients and the Kubernetes nodes.
+From my experience, lots of users have Classic load balancers as an additional layer of isolation between their clients and the Kubernetes nodes.
 The Classic load balancers have their own security group and don't need you to expose your nodes directly to the clients as when using node ports.
 But the Network load balancer does not work like this.
 It requires you to open the node ports directly on the Kubernetes worker nodes - so the nodes need to be exposed to the clients.
 So the additional isolation layer is gone when using network load balancers.

-Overall, the additional effort for using and maintaining the Network load balancers seems to be quite hight.
+Overall, the additional effort for using and maintaining the Network load balancers seems to be quite high.
 If you want, you can use them with Strimzi and Apache Kafka.
 But before you decide to do so, you should carefully consider whether the advantages are really worth it or whether you should be maybe using node ports directly.
 With node ports you could avoid the more complicated configuration and save the costs for the load balancers completely.